 The fair value of each performance vested restricted share unit is equal to the product of the fair value of the Company's common stock on the date of grant and the estimated number of shares into which the performance vested restricted share unit will be converted.
-The fair value of performance vested restricted share unit will be converted.
+The fair value of performance vested restricted share units is amortized ratably over the vesting period.
 Should the estimated number of shares into which the performance vested restricted share unit will be converted change, an adjustment will be recorded to recognize the accumulated difference in amortization between the revised and previous estimates.